Categories

 As a nation, we went to war to prove that “all men” meant men of every color.

 Later, our nation wrestled with idea that “all men” actually meant “all humans.”
-Our Christian roots tell us that Jesus valued, befriended, and elevated women.
-So we’ve had to amend our Constitution to better reflect our true values.
+The Bible gives examples of how Jesus valued, befriended, and elevated women.
+Women are equal in importance, so, we’ve had to amend our Constitution to better reflect our true values.

 And today, we still wrestle to live up to the core values rooted in Christian beliefs.